pixelOneZero/global-tweets/README.md

 Deploying
 ---
-This application is ready to run on a free OpenShift or Heroku account, and can be [deployed with Git](https://devcenter.heroku.com/articles/git).
+This application is ready to run on a free OpenShift or Heroku account.

+**Heroku**

+You can deploy to Heroku via [Git](https://devcenter.heroku.com/articles/git) with the [Heroku toolbelt](https://toolbelt.heroku.com/).

+Before deploying to Heroku, set your environment [config vars](https://devcenter.heroku.com/articles/config-vars) to mirror config.json, and set `NODE_ENV` to "production."

+**OpenShift**

 You can deploy to OpenShift with [`rhc`](https://github.com/openshift/rhc), by adding your own keys to the following command: